Covering number on inhomogeneous graph-directed self-similar sets: Introduction

 \begin{theorem} Suppose that $(G,C)$ is a strongly connected inhomogeneous Mauldin-Williams graph satisfying the SCOSC such that

 for some $i \in V$.
 Then

 for all $i\in V$. \end{theorem}

-To summarise, our main results demonstrate that the condensation set either does not have any effect on the asymptotic behavior of the covering number or blows it completely up.
-Regarding graph-directed self-similar sets satisfying the strong open set condition, Hambly and Nyberg \cite{HamblyNyberg2003} assume the finite ramification which requires the overlapping of two distinct first level cylinders be at most finite.
-We manage to completely remove this assumption.
-Furthermore, as our results are formulated for inhomogeneous graphs, they can also be applied to Mauldin-Williams graphs, which are not strongly connected, in the following sense: the attractor in each connected component can be expressed as a strongly connected inhomogeneous self-similar set where the condensation set either satisfies the assumption \eqref{eq:condensation-infty} or $\udimm(C_i) < s_0(G)$ for all $i \in V$ and, in particular, the assumption \eqref{eq:condensation-finite} holds.
+To summarise, our main results show that the condensation set either does not affect the asymptotic behaviour of the covering number or forces it to blow up.
+Furthermore, since our results are formulated for inhomogeneous graphs, they can also be applied to homogeneous graph-directed self-similar sets that are not strongly connected but satisfy the SOSC, in the following sense: the attractor in each connected component can be expressed as a strongly connected inhomogeneous self-similar set in which the condensation set either satisfies assumption \eqref{eq:condensation-infty} or $\dimm(C_i) < s_0(G)$ for all $i \in V$, and in particular assumption \eqref{eq:condensation-finite} holds.
+Regarding graph-directed self-similar sets satisfying the strong open set condition, Hambly and Nyberg \cite{HamblyNyberg2003} obtained a more refined description with precise growth rates which depend on height of the basic classes, under the finite ramification assumption that the overlap of two distinct first-level cylinders is finite.
+In the strongly connected case, we are able to remove this finite ramification hypothesis.
+In the non-strongly connected inhomogeneous case, however, the interaction between different components and the effect of the condensation set can produce additional growth phenomena, and it is not clear that one can obtain similarly sharp asymptotics as in \cite{HamblyNyberg2003} by our methods.
+A full treatment of this reducible case would require a separate analysis and lies beyond the scope of the present paper.